icmx/linux-guides/source/2-components/11-shell.md

 #### Name

-Command name is something like  `cd`, `ls`, `mkdir`, `ping` etc. It refers to a real executable file name, e.g. `ls` is actually `/usr/bin/ls` file.
+Something like  `cd`, `ls`, `mkdir`, `ping` etc. It refers to a real executable file name, e.g. `ls` is actually `/usr/bin/ls` file.
 Once name is parsed by the shell, it will be searched in directories that specified in `$PATH` shell variable.

+One can also find built-in commands which are not exists as a files in `$PATH` directories.
+For instance, Bash uses its own `echo`, `cd` and many other commands.

 #### Options